airpick/studyNotes/Code/Web/cssNotes.md

 In order to provide better back-ups for compatibility, best practice dictates declaring the back-ups in a supported format *before* those which may have compatibility issues.

 This allows the value to be overwritten in the cascade when the initially desired feature is supported.

+## 10 CSS Box Model
+CSS treats each HTML element as its own box, which is usually referred to as the *CSS Box Model*.
+Block-level items automatically start on a new line (think headings, paragraphs, and divs) while inline items sit within surrounding content (like images or spans).
+The default layout of elements in this way is called the normal flow of a document.

+CSS also offers the `position` property to override the default layout settings of an element.